The Science of CBD For Dogs and Cats

 While THC is illegal at the federal level, it is legal at the state level in some states.
 Ensure that you are getting a product that does not contain THC unless recommended otherwise by a veterinarian.

 The science of CBD for dogs and cats is still emerging, but so far shown tremendous promise.
-CBD works within the endocannabinoid system to help promote good health and encourage homeostasis.
+In fact, we already know CBD works within the endocannabinoid system.
+The result of a healthy ECS can be good health and homeostasis.
 By boosting the endocannabinoid system, CBD can help to balance out many different aspects of health in dogs and cats.
-More veterinarians are beginning to document the positive benefits of CBD for dogs and cats.
-Sources:
+More veterinarians are beginning to document the positive benefits found through researching the science of CBD for dogs and cats.